aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fielddate/uselastformat/_index.md

 ---
 title: FieldDate.UseLastFormat
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets whether to use a format last used by the hosting application when inserting a new DATE field in C#
+description: FieldDate property.
+Gets or sets whether to use a format last used by the hosting application when inserting a new DATE field in C#
 type: docs
 weight: 20
 url: /net/aspose.words.fields/fielddate/uselastformat/